HanifNaOH/hanifnaoh.github.io/content/en/posts/uefn-parkour-maps-limitations/index.md

 4. **Performance sweep** on Switch and last-gen consoles; trim materials or swap meshes as needed.
 5. **Push** to Creative Sandbox for public playtest → collect analytics → repeat.

-> **Tip:** Keep the default player character capsule for scale reference.
-Swapping to custom skins too early threw off jump distances more than once.

 ---

 ## Current UEFN Pain Points (May 2025)